bricef/bmenu/README.markdown

 -----------------
 The menu file takes its format from the openbox2 menu description format.
 In it can be described actions, submenus, separators, labels and pipemenus.
 Only lines that have a valid menu item description are taken into account.
 The pound '#' sign can also be used to denote a comment, or to comment out a well formed entry.
 The parser is rather forgiving, and freetext, empty lines, and unknown items will simply be ignored.

 In general, each entry takes the form <code>\[action\]\(label\){command.to.execute}</code>.
 The label will be displayed in the menu, and cannot contain any parenthesis, (I cannot be bothered with adding the neccessary code).
-If you feel that this would be neccessary, feel free to add it yourself and [let me know](http://bricefernandes.com/contact.html), as I would be happy to add your changes.
 The command to execute may contain any charater between the curly braces (including curly braces), since the regular expression used is greedy.

 ###Labels and separators.